 2. everyday work & motivation

-What does a typical day at the medical supply store look like for you?
+What does a typical day at your medical supply store look like?

 What do you enjoy most about your work?